edaimon/42-barcelona/README.md

 # 42-barcelona
-Exercises completed during the piscine @42 Barcelona
+Exercises in C –and a little Shell– completed during the piscine @ 42 Barcelona.